San Diego Air And Space Museum224 Votes Currently Closed

 - Time Required: 03:00 Hrs

-- Tags: War Memorial, Family And Kids, Specialty Museum
+- Tags: War Memorial, Specialty Museums

 Located inside the historic Ford building, this is one of the largest Aviation museums in the country.
 The Collection includes historic and reproductions versions of aircraft and spacecraft.
 If you are a history buff, space buff, or just even mildy be interested in the history of exploration this museum is going to blow your mind.
 Most of the collection is divided into galleries.
 These include: